Mastering personal goal setting

 👉 Setting unrealistic goals

 Goals that are too ambitious can lead to frustration and disappointment.
+Disappointment often arises when your expectations don't align with the reality of what it takes to reach the goal.
 It’s important to ensure your goals are achievable to maintain motivation and avoid burnout.

 👉 Focusing solely on outcomes